PacktPublishing/Modern-Full-Stack-React-Projects/ch5/README.md

-# Full-Stack React Projects / Chapter 4
+# Full-Stack React Projects / Chapter 5

-_Integrating a Frontend Using React and TanStack Query_
+_Deploying the Application with Docker and CI/CD_

 ## Requirements